 The envelopes have been designed and strategically located so that existing vegetation along the site boundaries and all vegetation outside the site boundaries will be retained.
 This has resulted in a concept proposal which has been ultimately designed around tree retention, amongst other constraints.
-The has result in the majority of 'AA' important trees being retained.
+The has result in the majority of 'AA' important trees being retained with landscaping and active frontages, which will enliven and vitalise the locality, whilst softening the pedestrianised bulk and scale as viewed from the streetscape.